 I met my son for lunch and we took a nice afternoon walk over to the Colosseum.
 I was impressed with how much of the Forum has been excavated.
 You can buy tickets for all sorts of tours or you can walk around and enjoy the historic architecture and imagine thousands of year ago when Cesar and all the gladiators marched along the stone paths.
 We walked around and took photos.
 It was amazing.

 While Rome is a big city, you can see a lot of it by foot.
 I believe I clocked over 17,000 steps each of the 3 days I spent sightseeing.

 We found a busy square near our hotel for dinner on Saturday evening then turned in so we could get an early start at the Vatican on Sunday morning.

 The Pope gives a blessing in St. Peter’s square every Sunday at 12:00 noon.
 We arrived around 10:00 am and toured inside St. Peter’s Basilica.
 The interior is decorated with gold and marble, numerous tombs of popes, several chapels, an impressive altar under which St. Peter is believed to be buried and outstanding artwork and sculptures.
 My favorite is Michelangelo’s Pieta.

 After witnessing the procession with the cardinals for the morning service, we joined the crowds, which included several German marching bands, in the square.
 We anxiously watched to see where the Pope would come out to speak to us.
 He looks out of a high window on the third floor and is filmed so you can see him better on big screens.
-My son was able to translate quite a bit of what he said to me, so that study abroad program was well worth it.
+My son was able to translate quite a bit of what he said to me, so that study abroad program in Italy was well worth it.